 During your trip around the town, make sure to head to the ornately decorated Tenbury Pump Rooms (pictured above).

 7. St David’s

 Anyone who enjoys a coastal hike will want to pull on their walking boots and make a beeline for this dramatic destination.
-Trek the rugged coastline that surrounds this exquisite peninsula, passing by sandy bays, listening for birdlife and enjoying views of high cliffs and rolling waves.
+Trek the rugged coastline that surrounds this exquisite peninsula along the Pembrokeshire Coast Path, passing by sandy bays, listening for birdlife and enjoying views of high cliffs and rolling waves.

 The city itself boasts a magnificent cathedral which holds a special importance: This is the final resting place of Saint David, Wales’ patron saint.